19Phin/Grafted-Creaking/README.md

 ### **Grafted Creaking**
 Turns the **Creaking** into a customizable mob with **wood-type based variants**.
 Allowing you to summon and use different variants for pranks, protection and other specific purposes.
+You may also download the "texture" file versions for the textures only, no special functions.

 ---